MohamedGazyaa/servers360/README.md

 # Servers360

-A real-time server monitoring dashboard built with Next.js 16.
+A real-time server monitoring dashboard built with Next.js.
+This project is my submission for the frontend task provided by Xorithm.

 ## Running the Application